PuellaLacus/TuTraSt/README.md

 # TuTraSt

 Matlab code for TuTraST analysis as presented in [1].

+TuTraSt is a novel algorithm to predict self-diffusion of a mobile guest particle in a crystalline material.
+It detects the energies at which diffusion paths are formed, allowing for easy identification of diffusive systems, and furthermore partitions the potential energy field into energy basins and transitions states.
+This TUnnel and TRAnsition STate search algorithm permits a transition state theory based analysis for fast prediction of the diffusion coefficients with an automated multiscale modeling approach.

 TuTraSt_main.m executes the analysis reading grid.cube and input.param as input.

 grid.cube is a the potential energy grid file in cube-format.
 Please check that the formatting of your file matches the example file given.